yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

       </td>

       <td>
-        This parameter specifies the country for which the payment process is being set up.
-        Use an `ENUM` value representing the desired country code.
-You can find the full list of supported countries and their corresponding codes on the [Country Coverage](doc:country-coverage-yuno-sdk) page.
+        This parameter determines the country for which the payment process is being configured.
+The complete list of supported countries and their country code is available on the [Country coverage](doc:country-coverage-yuno-sdk) page.
       </td>
     </tr>